zaboco/elm-draggable/README.md

     Draggable.basicConfig (OnDragBy << Draggable.deltaToFloats)
 ```

-We can go even further and use a [Vec2](http://package.elm-lang.org/packages/elm-community/linear-algebra/1.0.0/Math-Vector2#Vec2) type from the `line-algebra` library which provides handy function like `translate`, `scale` and `negate`.
+We can go even further and use a [Vec2](http://package.elm-lang.org/packages/elm-community/linear-algebra/1.0.0/Math-Vector2#Vec2) type from the `linear-algebra` library, which provides handy function like `translate`, `scale` and `negate`.
 And there is even a [simple way of converting our "floats" delta to a `Vec2`](http://package.elm-lang.org/packages/elm-community/linear-algebra/1.0.0/Math-Vector2#fromTuple)

 ```elm
 import Math.Vector2 as Vector2 exposing (Vec2)